Liar's Club: Game play

-Except from 1977 to 1979, the last round of the game featured artwork (or a gargantuan gizmo on occasion during the 1988-89 run) presented before the panel and contestants.
+Except from 1977 to 1979, the last round of the game featured artwork (or a very large device on occasion during the 1988-89 run) presented before the panel and contestants.
 Each celebrity would then offer his/her own title for the art, and contestants attempted to predict which title was correct.
 During the 1977–78 season, the final round consisted of each celebrity describing his/her own unusual item instead of just a single object or piece of art.
 During the last Ludden season, as a reversal in the rules of the first three rounds, contestants attempted in the final round to predict which of the four celebrities was lying in his/her description; the betting limit was removed for this round only.

 The contestant with the highest score won the game and a bonus prize, with (from 1977 to 1989) an additional prize awarded to any contestant who made a correct prediction in all four rounds.
-If two or more contestants were tied at the end of the game, ties were broken first by the amount wagered in round four.
-If contestants were tied in that criterion, the winner was determined by the number of correct predictions during the game.
+If two or more contestants were tied at the end of the game, they were originally all awarded the prize.
+Starting early in the 1988-89 version, ties were broken first by the amount wagered in round four.
+Starting in 1989, if contestants were tied in that criterion, the winner was determined by the number of correct predictions during the game.
 If this did not break the tie, the contestants then revealed predictions each had made regarding their final score prior to the start of the game.
 The contestant with the prediction that was closest to his or her final score without going over was declared the winner.

 Panelists

 Regular panelists on the Rod Serling version included Jonathan Harris and Betty White.
 Frequent panelists on the 1970s version included White (then Allen Ludden's wife), Joey Bishop, Dick Gautier, Fannie Flagg, David Letterman and Larry Hovis, who also produced this version.

-Canadian TV host and comedian John Barbour was a regular panelist throughout the 1980s version, and the three other panelists originally changed from week to week.
+Canadian television host and comedian John Barbour was a regular panelist throughout the 1980s version, and the three other panelists originally changed from week to week.
 Jimmie Walker, Shannon Tweed and Pete Barbutti later joined Barbour as permanent panelists.

 The Next Line

-In 1991, a show titled The Next Line and hosted by Kevin Frank, was produced in Canada.
+In 1991, a show titled The Next Line, hosted by Kevin Frank, was produced in Canada.
 The format had many similarities to The New Liar's Club: both shows were taped at the same studio, and featured similar gameplay elements.
 However, contestants instead attempted to predict which celebrity was providing the correct next line in a video clip or song.
 Like The New Liar's Club, the show was produced by Blair Murdoch and featured Pete Barbutti as a regular panelist.